Read Committed Transactions

 • Constraint violations will abort transactions at all isolation levels.

-• In rare cases under READ COMMITTED isolation, a RETRY_WRITE_TOO_OLD or ReadWithinUncertaintyIntervalError error will be returned to the client if a statement has already begun streaming a partial result set back to the client and cannot retry transparently.
+• In rare cases under READ COMMITTED isolation, a RETRY_WRITE_TOO_OLD or ReadWithinUncertaintyIntervalError error can be returned to the client if a statement has already begun streaming a partial result set back to the client and cannot retry transparently.
 By default, the result set is buffered up to 16 KiB before overflowing and being streamed to the client.
-You can configure the result buffer size using the sql.defaults.results_buffer.size cluster setting or the results_buffer_size session variable.
+You can configure the result buffer size using the sql.defaults.results_buffer.size cluster setting.

 Concurrency anomalies